Giusan82/NewsApp/README.md

 # NewsApp
 App created for Udacity.com in the course: Android Basics by Google Nanodegree Program

-<p style="background-color:red;">This app retrieves news using the The Guardian OpenPlatform API.</p>
+This app retrieves news using the The Guardian OpenPlatform API.<br>
 You can use the research field for finding a specific news or use the advanced search for filter the results by section, order by most or less recent or for relevance and so on.
 The app is able to refresh the result just using the SwipeRefreshLayout.